karlveske/DS_Mental_Health/README.md

 ### Data

 Raw data: (inside a separate directory)
 - train.csv and test.csv.
-This was the data we got from Kaggle and cleaned and one-hot encoded for the data analysis and ML.
+This was the data we got from Kaggle, cleaned (deleted rows with broken or missing values) and one-hot encoded for the data analysis and ML.
 - There are some other working files we used in our work that can be ignored.

 Working data: